 Much of Hamilton’s exciting revival can be traced to our downtown core.
 And there’s probably no better place to start than James Street North.

-This eclectic stretch of iconic Hamilton is packed with unique galleries, shops, restaurants, and unique architecture - yours to explore all summer long.
+This eclectic stretch of iconic Hamilton is packed with unique galleries, shops, restaurants, and unique architecture - yours to explore year-round.

 Or enjoy it next to friendly crowds during our famous monthly Art Crawl.

-Here's your guide to the ins and outs of one of Hamilton’s most fascinating and popular events - a perfect summer destination.
+Here's your guide to the ins and outs of one of Hamilton’s most fascinating and popular events.

 Art Crawl 101